txpipe/asteria/onchain/docs/mvp-design/design.md

 - `AdminToken` is present in some wallet input.

+## Ship Multivalidator

+Includes the Spacetime validator and the Shipyard policy.

 ### SpaceTime validator

 - Params: `AdminToken`, Asteria validator address, pellet validator address, MAX_SPEED, MAX_SHIP_FUEL, FUEL_PER_STEP, INITIAL_FUEL and MIN_ASTERIA_DISTANCE.

 #### *MoveShip Redeemer (includes delta_x and delta_y displacements)*

-- `ShipToken` is present.
-- there is a single `ShipState` input.
+- the `ShipState` input is the only script input.
 - there is a single `ShipState` output.
 - the `PilotToken` is present in an input.
-- the `ShipState` output value doesn't change.
+- the `ShipState` output value only has the `ShipToken` and some amount of ada.
 - the `ShipState` input has enough fuel to move the desired delta.
 - the distance advanced divided by the tx validity range (posix time) doesn't exceed the maximum speed.
 - the `ShipState` input `last_move_latest_time` datum field is not greater than the earliest posix time of the tx validity range.